 The greatest use of energy in the office is air conditioning.
-To reduce electricity usage, we promote the Cool Biz and Warm Biz campaigns, and post notices to ensure customers visiting the company understand the policy.

-We are also switching lighting and electronic devices to energy-saving types, and are asking staff to turn off equipment when it is not in use.
+To reduce electricity usage, we promote the Cool Biz and Warm Biz campaigns, and provide guidance to ensure customers visiting the company understand the policy.
+In terms of facility management, we have switched office lighting and electronic devices to energy-saving models, and we encourage the thorough powering off of devices when not in use.
+Furthermore, for office consumables such as copy paper and business cards, we exclusively use FSC certified paper.